 One in particular did not like the rapport I had built up with Kate.
 She phoned Kate at home one day, saying she no longer wanted Kate to speak to the illustrator (me).
 Adding that all dealings with me from then on would be via the publishers.
 Kate’s response was that not talking to me would be quite difficult, as I was sat on her sofa having travelled across country to visit Kate.

 From then on we let the editor think they’d had their way and I was getting my instructions from the art department.
 It was simpler that way.
 What they did not know was that weeks before Kate would tell me a book was near completion and run through ideas with me and I would come up with a list of illustrations I would like to do for her.

 She would then contact the publishers with an illustration list.
 They would, in turn, phone me and say there was a new Real Witches book to be illustrated.
 “Is there?” would be my innocent-sounding response.
 I’d follow that by asking if there was a list of illustrations.
 If so, could they send them to me to think about it.
 I would then say I would see what I could do and get back to them in a couple of days, once I had thought about it.
 It was an arrangement which kept everybody happy.

 The Real Witches series was an important one to me.
-Having spent many years, first attending Summer Solstices then the Winter Solstice and the Equinoxes at Stonehenge, working on the first book tapped into something which made a lot of sense and was innate in me.
-The turning of the wheel of the year in cycle with the seasons.
-Working with Kate and illustrating the books led to me attending numerous events both working back stage and then later as an exhibitor with my art.
-They were easily more personally transformative than any of the numerous books I have illustrated in over 20 years.
+Having spent many years attending Summer Solstices, Winter Solstice and Equinoxes at Stonehenge, working on the first book tapped into something which made a lot of sense and was innate in me.
+The turning of the wheel of the year in sync with the seasons.
+Working with Kate and illustrating the books led to me attending numerous events; at first working back stage, then later as an exhibitor with my art.
+This series was easily more personally transformative than any of the numerous books I have illustrated in over 25 years.